 *Evercare Survey of the Economic Downturn and Its Impact on Family Caregiving; National Alliance for Caregiving and Evercare.
 March 2009.
 Caregiving in the United States; National Alliance for Caregiving in collaboration with AARP; November 2009.

-For a detailed overview of the program, click here.
+For an overview of the program, click here.
 READ MORE ABOUT EACH SESSION BELOW, THEN CLICK THE LOCATION BOX AT THE END OF THE PAGE TO REGISTER.

 There are five sessions covering different topics of providing care.
 The class is totally FREE; all that is required is online registration prior to the class.

 Session 1 Hygiene (Hands-on Training) Bed Bath & In-Bed Hair Washing Perineal/Genital Care Changing an Adult Brief Skin Check/Observation Shower Assistance